restfulapi/api-strategy/README.md

 When supporting PATCH and JSON respresentations, it is _highly recommended_ that [JSON Patch](https://tools.ietf.org/html/rfc6902) be employed as a standard approach to PATCH.
 JSON Patch is now supported on most platforms and there are many supporting libraries to facilitate supporting this standard.

 The proper custom media type for PATCH requests using JSON Patch is 'application/json-patch+json'.
 This standard custom media type should be set as the Content-Type header irrespective of the resource being patched.
+A [JSON Schema for JSON Patch](https://github.com/chasdev/sample-json-schemas/blob/master/json-patch/json-patch.json) may be used to validate a patch.

 #### <a id="api-versioning"></a>Use API Versioning